Have you ever wondered what a coach holiday driver does?

 An important thing to bear in mind if you are taking a coach holiday in a different country is that their rules can be very different from ours.

-If your holiday involves flying then it is likely that your driver/s will be local.
+If your holiday involves flying then your driver/s will likely be local.
 They are subject to different laws in terms of driving, drinking, and mobile phones.

 Coach drivers in some countries can use their mobile phones while driving, which again can seem very strange to British travellers.

-- If your touring holiday involves working with local drivers then be aware that they may have different rules to the UK.
-The coach holiday company will have checked out the coach company and the tour manager is able to send the coach or driver away if there are any major problems with either.
+• If your touring holiday involves working with local drivers then be aware that they may have different rules to the UK.
+The coach holiday company will have checked out the coach company and the tour manager can send the coach or driver away if there are any major problems with either.

 7. Here’s Some Actual Drivers!